aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/headers-and-footers/add/_index.md

 weight: 10
 ---

-This REST API allows you to add Header or Footer to a document.
-The API returns the added object's data in XML/JSON format.
+This REST API adds a Header or a Footer to a document.

 The request body should contain a type of header/footer, and the allowed values of headerFooterType are: